Fulke Greville (1717–1806)

-Fulke Greville (1717–1806) of Wilbury House, Newton Toney, Wiltshire, England, was an English landowner and diplomat.
+Fulke Greville (1717–1806) of Wilbury House, Newton Toney, Wiltshire, England, was an English landowner, diplomat and writer.

+Life

+Early life and education

 He was the son of Algernon Greville and Mary Somerset, daughter and coheiress of Lord Arthur Somerset, the youngest son of Henry Somerset, 1st Duke of Beaufort.
 His father was a son of Fulke Greville, 5th Baron Brooke.

-For a time around 1731 he was educated as a gentleman commoner at Winchester College.
+He was schooled at Winchester College from 1727 to 1733.
+He also attended Brasenose College, Oxford.

+Family

 His wife was the poet Frances Greville, daughter and coheir of James Macartney, Irish MP for Longford and Granard and his wife Catherine Coote.
 They eloped on 26 January 1748.
 They had several children, including: